CALL NOW FOR A FREE CONSULTATION:888-407-2955

 If the police officer notes on the form who he thinks is at fault, this is a strong piece of evidence.
 Of course, the police report is not always accurate and can be challenged by a good vehicle accident lawyer.
 A police report is a helpful tool, but not the sole means of determining fault for the accident.

-#2 California Vehicle Code Can Be Used to Show Fault
+#2 – California Vehicle Code Can Be Used to Show Fault

 The California Vehicle Code can also be useful to prove the other driver was at fault.
 If you can prove the other driver violated California law when the accident happened, you have more leverage on your side.
+If that violation was a major factor in the accident, that makes your case even stronger.
+Our skilled attorneys will use every law on the books to build a strong case on your behalf.
+We’ll aggressively negotiate with insurance company representatives to get you the maximum payout possible.

-#3 Proving Liability in Rear-End and Left-Turn Wrecks
+#3 – Proving Liability in Rear-End and Left-Turn Wrecks

 These are the simplest accidents in which to prove fault.
 When a car rear-ends another car, it is nearly always the fault of the driver in the back.
 But there are exceptions.
 If you are driving straight and the car in front of you slams on their brakes for no reason at all, you might be able to prove you were not at fault.

-Were You In An Accident?
-Let Us Prove the Other Driver Was At Fault.
+Were You in an Accident?
+Let Us Prove the Other Driver Was at Fault.

 Attorney Aaron Fhima